kkysen/cstar/LRM.md

 then it must omit the ` =`*` expr`* and end with a `;`.
 In this case, only the function signature is specified and the `@extern`ed function must be available as a function symbol at link time or else there will be a compile error.

 Note that `@abi("C")` is usually specified along with `@extern` because the default `@abi("C*")` is unstable.

+In an `@extern @abi("C")` function, the last (but not only) parameter may also be `...`, which is a C varargs parameter and may be called with multiple arguments.
+This is only for C FFI for functions like `syscall`, which otherwise we'd need to implement with some assembly.

 Note that `@extern` and `@abi("C")` may also be specified for an entire module, in which case it applies to all items within that module.